Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *bool* (Boolean)
 - ***Allowed values:*** `true` and `false`
 - ***Default value:*** `true`
 - ***Description:*** Whether to unset (remove) the argparser functions from the environment.
-You should not need them separate from an argparser invokation, where they're automatically defined (set) upon sourcing it.
+You should not need them separated from an argparser invokation, where they're automatically defined (set) upon sourcing it.
 By unsetting them, the namespace is kept clean.

 ### `ARGPARSER_USAGE_EXIT_CODE`